Chart growth 2025

 Contact us

-Growth charts consist of a series of percentile curves that illustrate the distribution of selected body measurements in children.
-Pediatric growth charts have been used by pediatricians, nurses, and parents to track the growth of infants, children, and adolescents in the United States since 1977.
+Growth charts are percentile curves showing the distribution of selected body measurements in children.
+Growth charts are used by pediatricians, nurses, and parents to track the growth of infants, children, and adolescents.

 be ready to get more